ABKGlobaltech123/abk-global-technologies-website/replit.md

 ## Overview

 This is a modern React-based corporate website for ABK Global Technologies, an IT solutions and services provider.
 The application showcases the company's various technology offerings including IT security, networking, data management, and cloud solutions.
 Built with a full-stack architecture using React frontend with TypeScript, Express.js backend, and PostgreSQL database integration through Drizzle ORM.
+Features a comprehensive contact form integrated with Formspree for reliable message handling.

 ## User Preferences